-The potential product candidates that may eventually be excluded from the sanofi-aventis collaboration are in an early stage of discovery research and we are unable to accurately estimate which potential products, if any, will eventually move into our internal preclinical research program.
-We are unable to reliably estimate the costs to develop these potential products as a result of the uncertainties related to discovery research efforts as well as preclinical and clinical testing.
+The potential product candidates that may eventually be excluded from the sanofi - -aventis collaboration are in an early stage of discovery research and we are unable to accurately estimate which potential products, if any, will eventually move into our internal preclinical research program.
+We are unable to reliably estimate the costs to develop these products as a result of the uncertainties related to discovery research efforts as well as preclinical and clinical testing.
 Our decision to move a product candidate into the clinical development phase is predicated upon the results of preclinical tests.
 We cannot accurately predict which, if any, of the discovery research stage product candidates will advance from preclinical testing and move into our internal clinical development program.
-The clinical trial and regulatory approval processes for our product candidates which have advanced or we intend to advance to clinical testing are lengthy, expensive and uncertain in both timing and outcome.
+The clinical trial and regulatory approval processes for our product candidates that have advanced or we intend to advance to clinical testing are lengthy, expensive and uncertain in both timing and outcome.
 As a result, the pace and timing of the clinical development of our product candidates is highly uncertain and may not ever result in approved products.
 Completion dates and development costs will vary significantly for each product candidate and are difficult to predict.
 A variety of factors, many of which are outside our control, could cause or contribute to the prevention or delay of the successful completion of our clinical trials, or delay or failure to obtain necessary regulatory approvals.
 The costs to take a product through clinical trials are dependent upon, among other things, the medical indications, the timing, size and dosing schedule of each clinical trial, the number of patients enrolled in each trial, and the speed at which patients are enrolled and treated.
 Product candidates may be found ineffective or cause harmful side effects during clinical trials, may take longer to progress through clinical trials than anticipated, may fail to receive necessary regulatory approvals or may prove impracticable to manufacture in commercial quantities at reasonable cost or with acceptable quality.

 The lengthy process of securing FDA approvals for new drugs requires the expenditure of substantial resources.
-Any failure or delay by us to obtain regulatory approvals would materially adversely affect our product development efforts and our business overall.
+Any failure by us to obtain, or any delay in obtaining, regulatory approvals would materially adversely affect our product development efforts and our business overall.
 Accordingly, we cannot currently estimate, with any degree of certainty, the amount of time or money that we will be required to expend in the future on our product candidates prior to their regulatory approval, if such approval is ever granted.
-As a result of these uncertainties surrounding the timing and outcome of our clinical trials, we are currently unable to estimate when, if ever, our product candidates which have advanced or we intend to advance into clinical testing will generate revenues and cash flows.
+As a result of these uncertainties surrounding the timing and outcome of our clinical trials, we are currently unable to estimate when, if ever, our product candidates that have advanced or we intend to advance into clinical testing will generate revenues and cash flows.

-Research and development expenses for the three months ended December 31, 2004 increased \$1.4 million to \$6.6 million from \$5.2 million for the three months ended December 31, 2003.
-The number of research and development personnel increased to 133 at December 31, 2004 compared to 99 at December 31, 2003.
-As a result, research and development compensation and benefits increased by \$1.1 million in the three months ended December 31, 2004 compared to the three months ended December 31, 2003.
-In addition, during the three months ended December 31, 2004, facilities expense increased \$236,000 as compared to the same period in the prior year.
-The increase in facilities expense is of the result of placing into service two manufacturing suites in September and October 2004.
+Research and development expenses for the three months ended March 31, 2005 increased \$3.6 million to \$9.8 million from \$6.2 million for the three months ended March 31, 2004.
+The number of research and development personnel increased to 134 at March 31, 2005 compared to 107 at March 31, 2004.
+As a result, research and development salaries and related expense increased by \$944,000 in the three months ended March 31, 2005 compared to the three months ended March 31, 2004.
+Facilities expense also increased \$301,000 for the three months ended March 31, 2005 compared to the same period in the prior year.
+The increase in facilities expense is the result of placing into service two manufacturing suites in September and October 2004, and the renovation of certain other laboratory that was completed in the first half of fiscal 2004.